 13.18 Property Insurance

+Policy:

 Sufficient property insurance must be maintained as required for property purchased under a federal or state award.

+For all Grantees, the Uniform Guidance and Texas Grant Management Standards (TxGMS) require that the Grantee must, at a minimum, provide the equivalent insurance coverage for real property and equipment acquired or improved with federal or state grant funds as provided to property owned by the Grantee.
+Federally-owned property and state-owned property need not be insured unless required by the terms and conditions of the federal or state award.
+Refer also to Section 13.15 Federally-Owned Property and Section 13.16 State-Owned Property, in this manual.

+The Agency Board Agreement (ABA) contains additional provisions for grant awards that TWC issues to Boards.
+For example:

-The Agency-Board Agreement (ABA) requires nongovernmental entities to purchase and maintain property insurance with coverage in an amount that is reasonably sufficient to replace any damaged, lost or stolen property, for as long as property that is purchased using federal or state funds is kept.
-Similarly, Office of Management and Budget Circular A-110 requires nongovernmental entities to provide coverage for real property and equipment purchased with federal funds that is equivalent to the coverage that the entity maintains for its own property.
+The ABA requires non-governmental subrecipients, contractors, or subcontractors having property acquired under a TWC grant to acquire and maintain property insurance with coverage in an amount that is reasonably sufficient to replace any damaged, lost or stolen property, for as long as property is kept.

-Also in accordance with the ABA, the Agency may require Boards that are governmental entities, or their subcontractors, to replace damaged, lost or stolen property from sources other than federal funds, if the property was originally acquired under a federal or state sponsored award and no property insurance was in effect.
+Also in accordance with the ABA, the Agency may require Boards that are governmental entities, or their governmental subrecipients, contractors, or subcontractors, having property acquired under a TWC grant, to replace any damaged, lost or stolen property from sources other than federal or state funds, if no or inadequate property insurance was in effect.

-In relation to property losses, the encourages Contractors to develop procedures that require staff to promptly report theft to the authorities and the Contractor’s insurance provider.
-Consistent with the procedures for , and the disposition of property, the funding source that was originally used to acquire property that has been stolen should be compensated for any insurance proceeds resulting from related insurance claims.
+In relation to property losses, the Agency encourages all Grantees to develop procedures that require staff to promptly report theft to the authorities and the Grantee’s insurance provider.
+Consistent with the procedures for program income, and the disposition of property, the funding source that was originally used to acquire property that has been stolen should be compensated for any insurance proceeds resulting from related insurance claims.

-Certain grant award contracts awarded by the Agency require Boards to ensure that commercially available insurance is in place to cover any property or casualty claims, damages, or losses (including attorney’s fees) resulting from the activities of the Board, its employees, contractors, agency or clients in any Agency facility in which the Board is co-located.
+Individual grant awards may contain additional requirements.
+For example, certain grant awards issued by the Agency require Boards to ensure that commercially available insurance is in place to cover any property or casualty claims, damages, or losses (including reasonable attorney’s fees) resulting from the activities of the Board, its employees, subrecipients, contractors, subcontractors, agency or clients in any Agency facility in which the Board is co-located.

-Authority:

-OMB Circular A-110 §__.31

-Agency-Board Agreement, § 22.4
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.310

+TxGMS: “Insurance Coverage”

+Agency Board Agreement Sections 14.4 and 14.5 (October 2022)

-Last Update: April 1, 2014
+Last Update: October 1, 2023